tr00st/zippackages/README.md

 Packagers should create a zip file called zippackages/packages.zip file containing the modules that should be made available.
-The module can then be made into a python package, and installed with PIP as normal.
+The module can then be made into a python package, and installed with PIP as normal, eg:

+	make
+	pip install zippackages.zip

 After importing the zippackages module, the contained modules will then be available when importing.
 For example, if packages.zip contains Django, then it may be used with the following:

 		import zippackages
 		import django